 Both Vesuvian letters (Ep.
 6.16 and 6.20) are addressed to the historian Cornelius Tacitus.
 The first (6.16) responds to a request that Tacitus has made to the Younger Pliny for information about how the Younger Pliny’s uncle (the ‘Elder Pliny’) died in the AD 79 eruption.
 The second (6.20) gives more information, again at Tacitus’ request, about how Pliny and his mother (Plinia) survived the disaster.
 One other character also appears in the latter letter: a mysterious unnamed friend from Spain.
 Let’s meet them all.

 - The Younger Pliny.
 Our hero, ‘Caius Plinius Caecilius Secundus,’ was born in AD 61 or 62 in northern Italy (Novum Comum).
 His father died while he was young, and he was adopted by his mother’s brother, the Elder Pliny (whom Younger Pliny almost exclusively calls ‘uncle’ rather than ‘father’).
 Young Pliny put his fine education (his rhetoric teacher was Quintilian!) to good use: at age 18 he won his first court case defending an obscure man named Junius Pastor against powerful interests (Ep.
 1.18).
 Progressing up the legal and political ladder (and he got rich when he inherited his uncle’s estate), he took on military, juridical, and administrative assignments from North Africa to Syria, and became consul in AD 100.
 On that occasion, he gave a formal speech of praise to the Emperor Trajan, known as the Panegyricus.
 Pliny went on to publish the three-hour ‘Director’s Cut’ of that speech which, although irritatingly obsequious, remains a model of Latin rhetoric.
-Pliny then was put in charge of the commissioners responsible for keeping the Tiber river from flooding,
+Pliny then was put in charge of the commissioners responsible for managing the Tiber river and its floods,

 and ended his days as governor of Bithynia et Pontus (northwest Turkey).
 The Younger Pliny was the epitome of the active learned gentleman of the Roman imperial age.
 His social savvy kept him alive during the reign of the emperor Domitian, and his finely crafted sentences won him political clout and literary admiration.
 He edited and published nine books of private letters during his lifetime; a tenth book of imperial correspondence was added to the corpus later.
 In our letters, the Younger Pliny dramatically survives the eruption (the author always lives, right?).
 For a good introduction to the Younger Pliny, have a listen to the BBC Radio 4 “In Our Time” podcast about him.